 Tippie Thrive - Peers Supporting Peers

-Tippie Thrive is a new program launching during the 2022-2023 school year.
-The program will focus on strategies and programming to improve students' emotional and mental wellness.
+Tippie Thrive is a new program that focuses on strategies and programming to improve students' emotional and mental wellness.
 The mission of Tippie Thrive is to build emotional resilience and student success by providing opportunities for awareness, reflection, education, and support of mental and emotional needs through peer connections.